jacksonwalters/color_number_keyboard/README.md

-#SYNESTHESIAER
 #keyboard which assigns a prime number, a light frequency, and sound frequency
 #to keys. it mixes the light frequencies to corresponding RGB colors, mixes
-#(eventually) the pure tones to sounds, and multiplies the primes to get unique
+#the pure tones to sounds, and multiplies the primes to get unique
 #numbers

 This code assigns a color and sound to a range of positive integers in a natural way.